JonZeolla/Lab/2015-09-24_SteelCityInfoSec_Password-Cracking/Competition/Results/README.md

 # Competition Results

-This is where the competition results will be stored.
+This is where the competition results are stored.